-This is a read / write register.
+This is a read/write register.
 Writing a 1 to a bit in this register enables the corresponding ISR bit to cause assertion of the INTC output.
-An IER bit set to 0 does not inhibit an interrupt condition for being captured, just reported.
-Writing a 0 to a bit disables, or masks, the generation of interrupt output for the corresponding interrupt input signal.
-Note however, that disabling an interrupt input is not the same as clearing it.
+An IER bit set to 0 does not inhibit an interrupt condition from being captured, just from being reported.
+Writing a 0 to a bit disables, or masks, the generation of an interrupt output for the corresponding interrupt.
+Note however, that disabling an interrupt is not the same as clearing it.
 Disabling an active interrupt prevents that interrupt from reaching the IRQ output.
 When it is re-enabled, the interrupt immediately generates a request on the IRQ output.

 An interrupt must be cleared by writing to the Interrupt Acknowledge Register.
-Reading the IER indicates which interrupt inputs are enabled, where a 1 indicates the input is enabled and a 0 indicates the input is disabled.
+Reading the IER indicates which interrupts are enabled, where a 1 indicates the interrupt is enabled and a 0 indicates the interrupt is disabled.

-If there are fewer interrupt inputs than the width of the data bus, writing a 1 to a non-existing interrupt input returns a 0.
-The Interrupt Enable Register (IER) is shown in Figure 6 and the bits are described in Table 8.
+If there are fewer interrupts than the width of the data bus, writing a 1 to a non-existing interrupt returns a 0.
+The IER is shown in Figure 6 and the bits are described in Table 8.